 A historic crossing point on the East Coast of Scotland

-The North Kessock Pier is now being maintained, upgraded and looked after by the charitable trust.
-There is lots of parking next to the pier so launching a dinghy or kayak is no problem.
-Beautiful North Kessock has a south facing aspect and catches the sun all day long.
+The North Kessock Pier is now being upgraded and looked after by the charitable trust.
+Boats, kayaks, anglers – in fact, anyone, can come along and use the pier.
+Use of the pier is free, though donations are welcome and there is lots of free parking next to the pier.
+The new Small Boat Jetty makes launching much easier.
+Beautiful North Kessock has a South facing aspect and catches the sun all day long.
 There are places to eat, shop and stay over.
-With lovely shoreline walks, east and west and there is also the wooded Ord Hill to explore, and much more.
+Lovely shoreline walks, East and West can be enjoyed and there is also the wooded Ord Hill to explore.